AI-team-UoA/AutoER/README.md

 This is the repository of the relevant submitted paper.

 Contains:
-- `data/`: datasets used for this paper (can be downloaded from here:).
+- `data/`: datasets used for this paper.
 - `figures/`: contains all figures created for paper
 - `sheets/`: csv and spearsheets containing results
 - `without_gt/`: all code and scripts to build P1s results